GBrochado/TSI_RL_HighwayMerge/README.md

 # README

 ## TSI_RL_HighwayMerge
-Assignment og the course Topics on Intelligent Systems (MSc in Artificial Intelligence, 1st semester)
+Assignment on the course Topics on Intelligent Systems (MSc in Artificial Intelligence, 1st semester)

 ## A little context
 ### Overview